Allegheny-ComputerScience-600-Sum2022/cmpsc-600-senior-thesis-proposal/proposal.md

 `abstract.md` and `proposal.md` files.
 Consult the `README` of the proposal repository to learn how to properly build and release this PDFs.

+## Citations and references

 Including references throughout requires a specific pseudo-Markdown tag, demonstrated in the following blockquote.
-(Inspect the `proposal.md` file to see the format.)
+(Inspect the `thesis.md` file to see the format.)

 > A citation, when included correctly, will appear as it does at the end of this
 > sentence. [@plaat1996research]

-These sources must be added in `bibtex` format to the `references.bib` file for citation and referencing to occur.
+## Labeling figures

 To label a figure (i.e. an image), referencing the image using correct Markdown will automatically caption the figure: